viviandotdev/ObsidianVault/+ Encounters/Mind.md

 don't confuse gratitude with contentment, gratitude is appreciating what I have and what I will receive, where as contentment is the satisfactions with one's current circumstance.
 However I think I used contentment as an excuse to be lazy and not want to pursue more.
 Contentment as an Excuse:
 1. Used to avoid challenges or personal growth
-2. Becomes a justification for not setting or pursuing goals3.May mask fear of failure or change4.Can lead to stagnation and missed opportunities
+2. Becomes a justification for not setting or pursuing goals3.May mask fear of failure or change .Can lead to stagnation and missed opportunities

 **values**
 - if you tell someone to do something and they do it wrong or badly do you think it's your fault or their fault?